nwops/puppet-debugger/README.md

  => ["hello", "there", "one", "two", "three"]

 ```

+So you can imagine how much fun this can be trying out different types of functions.

 ## Duplicate resource error
 Just like normal puppet code you cannot create duplicate resources.